chettrick/discobsd/README.md

 which will build a file system image in the file `distrib/pic32/sdcard.img` and ELF-formatted kernels in the files `sys/pic32/${BOARD}/unix` and Intel HEX-formatted kernels in the files `sys/pic32/${BOARD}/unix.hex`.

+Using BSD make on a FreeBSD host requires the system makefile include directory to be specified on the command line or via the MAKESYSPATH environment variable.
+For example:

+    $ make -m /usr/share/mk

+or

+    $ MAKESYSPATH=/usr/share/mk
+    $ export MAKESYSPATH

+    $ make

 [6]: tools/openbsd/README.md